PayPal to allow users to withdraw cryptocurrency to third party wallets

-(Reuters) - PayPal Holdings Inc said on Wednesday it plans to allow users to withdraw cryptocurrency to third party wallets.
+PayPal Holdings Inc (PYPL.O) said on Wednesday it plans to allow users to withdraw cryptocurrency to third party wallets.

 The San Jose, California-based company, which opened its platform to digital currencies last October, at present does not let users move cryptocurrency holdings off its platform.

-The news was earlier reported by Coindesk, citing comments from Jose Fernandez da Ponte, who leads PayPal's blockchain, crypto and digital currencies business unit. (bit.ly/2QT8c9M)
+The news was earlier reported by Coindesk, citing comments from Jose Fernandez da Ponte, who leads PayPal's blockchain, crypto and digital currencies business unit. (https://bit.ly/2QT8c9M)

 Our Standards: The Thomson Reuters Trust Principles.